Home » Koh Chang » Koh Chang Beaches

 Accommodation

-Accommodation is mainly in large resorts by the sea, Koh Chang Paradise Resort, Chai Chet Resort and Flora i Talay but there is an excellent hostel too at Pajamas.
-The hotel, Paradise Hill shares a water park with its sister resort across the street.
-At the northern end, too, you can find rooms and bungalows at Kerdmanee and Thai Garden Hill.
-A few hundred metres before the plazas, Baan Fine Times is known for long stay options,
+There is an excellent hostel too at Pajamas and a decent budget hotel, Eastique.
+At the northern end, too, you can find rooms and bungalows at Grande Tree, Big Tree, Kerdmanee and Thai Garden Hill.
+A few hundred metres before the plazas, Baan Fine Times is known for long stay options.

 Restaurants, Nightlife

-For restaurants, U-Turn and Gloy offer Thai food at great prices, roadside, at the start of the area, with Siam Kitchen an old stalwart in the central section.
-In the new Neighbor plaza, Amigos Mexican, Ciao Bella and Daddy’s Craft Beer (burgers, steaks) give you the best western options.
-Marco’s (Italian) and Signature (seafood), both at the southern end, are the stand-outs.
+For restaurants, U-Turn and Gloy offer Thai food at great prices, roadside, at the start of the area, with Siam Kitchen an old stalwart in the ever increasing selection at the start of the central section.

-If the beer bars are not your thing, then head to Malibu in Coconut Plaza or try the in-house bar on the beach at Flora.
-If beer bars are you thing, then there are about 20 to choose from, once again at the northern end.
-Marin has another coffee branch at the front of Coconut Plaza.
+If the beer bars are not your thing, then head to Third for live music and footbal, Malibu in Coconut Plaza or try the in-house bar on the beach at Flora.
+If beer bars are your thing, then there are about 15 to choose from at the northern end.

 Other